christianbernier/physicsnotes/notes/00-relativity/0-intro-to-special-relativity.md

 ### Relativistic doppler shift

 Because of a lack of reference medium for light, classical doppler shift does not work when analyzing light.
-Instead, the relativstic doppler shift equation is used:
+Instead, the relativistic doppler shift equation is used:

 $$f'=f\sqrt{\frac{1-\frac{u}{c}}{1+\frac{u}{c}}}$$